UNICORDev/.github/profile/README.md

 We create consistent, reliable, and easy-to-use cyber exploits and tools.
 For educational and authorized security research purposes only.

 ## When
-Our goal is to release one new, refactored, or code-ported exploit a week.
+Our goal is to release one new, refactored, or code-ported exploit every two weeks.

 ## Where
 All of our content is open-source and located [here](https://unicord.dev) on GitHub.